thedougco/responsive.ly/_posts/2013-04-01-session-notes-for-eric-meyers-strong-layout-systems.md

 We have these design patterns that we’ve internalized that are based on the limitations of our hacks.
 Conceptually, as you look  at your designs, try to see your own assumptions.

 **Viewport Units**
+Eric points out measurement attributes of viewports.
+VH and VW being used for layout, and likens them to CSS REMS.
+These aren't magic units and they can break with incorrect measurements.

+Vmax and Vmin can be used to size fonts proportionate to the viewport.
+If you thought font sizing was difficult before.

+**CSS Flexible Boxes (Flexbox)**
+Eric shows a visual example Using flex box and justify-content:space-between; to set equal widths between navigation items.

+Eric points out flexbox picks up equal parent item heights.
+This might be advantageous for certain applications like photo galleries.

 “ ” ’